pm831/proteomics-data-visualization/README.md

 ![protein](https://user-images.githubusercontent.com/19572673/62321969-f10d5e00-b471-11e9-9fac-315ac7e82035.jpg)
 # Proteomics_Analysis
-## Background
+## Abstract
-Brief background- Urinalyses are an important part of a patient work up in order to assess kidney function.
+Urinalyses are an important part of a patient work up in order to assess kidney function.
 UAs consist of physical, ##chemical and microscopic analyses of the urine.
 More specific information about UAs and their interpretation can be found here (http://www.eclinpath.com/urinalysis/).
 While dipstick tests are commonly used as a sensitive measure to detect proteinuria (the presence of protein in the urine), the urine protein:creatinine ratio is recognized as a more accurate assessment of proteinuria.
 UPCs are commonly used as a follow up test when protein is detected in UA results via dipstick, as it requires a separate workflow in the laboratory and is run on a chemistry analyzer.